Modern Foreign Languages MFL

 |MFL Subject Leader

 MFL at Westfield Primary School

-At Westfield, we have adopted the Kapow Primary's French scheme of work for our MFL curriculum.
+At Westfield, we have adopted the Kapow Primary's Spanish scheme of work for our MFL curriculum.
 This scheme aims to 'instil a love of language learning and an awareness of other cultures'.

 Speaking and Pronunciation

 Teachers plan and deliver lessons that enable pupils to have opportunities to communicate for practical purposes around familiar subjects and routines.
 For pupils in Year 3, there is a focus on them developing their oral skills, before incorporating written Spanish in Year 4 and beyond.
 To enable pupils to revise and build upon their learning in Spanish lessons, key skills and vocabulary are revisited repeatedly with increasing complexity.
 In Key Stage Two, Spanish lessons are timetabled for each year group once a week, with the key learning being revisted at different times throughout the week, such as during registration or transition times to rehearse colours, as an example from Year 3.

 As a school we enjoy learning about different cultures and use opportunities throughout the year to enable our pupils to develop their knowledge of each other's cultural greetings, experiences and traditions.